 Roast your prime rib until the thermometer registers:

-1. Let it rest.
-Remove your prime rib from the refrigerator about 1 hour before cooking to give it time to come to room temperature.
+Let it rest.
+Remove your roast from the refrigerator about 1 hour before cooking to give it time to come to room temperature.
 Season it with a little bit of salt and cover it lightly with plastic wrap while is rests.

-4. Allow time to rest.
-Remove the prime rib from the oven and and tent the entire roast with foil.
+Allow time to rest.
+Remove the prime rib from the oven then tent the entire roast with foil.
 Allow it to rest for 30 minutes–It will continue to cook the extra 5-10 degrees.
 Resting the meat is essential as it allows the juices to seal back into the meat.
-If you cut the meat too soon, the juices will run out and you will be left with a chewy prime rib roast.
+If you cut the meat too soon, the juices will run out and it will be chewy.

-5. Carve and Serve.
+Carve and Serve.
 Spoon some of the extra sauce from the pan over the roast, if desired, or use it to make gravy.
 Cut the kitchen string holding the roast to the bones (if using a bone-in roast) and remove the bones before carving.
+Serve the best prime rib recipe with mashed potatoes, wedge salad, and homemade rolls.

-- Use a meat thermometer!
-You can use a probe that stays inside the meat the entire time it cooks or you can use a simple instant read meat thermometer.
+• Use a meat thermometer.
+You can use a probe that stays inside the meat the entire time it cooks or you can use a simple instant read meat thermometer to check the prime rib cooking time.
 Either way, remember that each slice of meat is different and each oven is different.
 Don’t take the chance of ruining such an expensive piece of meat.

-- Let it REST!
-As with most meat, you want to let it rest after cooking to allow the juices to settle in the meat, making it juicier and more tender.
-If you cut into your prime rib without letting it rest, the juices will rush out and the meat will be chewy.
+• Let it REST, As with most meat, you want to let it rest after cooking to allow the juices to settle in the meat, making it juicier and more tender.
+If you cut into your roast without letting it rest, the juices will rush out then the meat will be chewy.

-- Cut meat across the grain.
-That means, notice the directional lines in the meat grain and slice perpendicular to them.
+• Cut meat across the grain.
+That means, notice the directional lines in the meat grain then slice perpendicular to them.
 If you cut along the grain then the meat will be tougher and chewier to eat.

 Perfect Sides for Prime Rib: